Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Response
 ~~~~~~~~

-The function output a list of available revocation keys.
+The function outputs a list of available revocation keys.
 Valid signatures with the corresponding private keys can be used to revoke any credential in the registry.

 It is serialized as: First 2 bytes encode the length (``n``) the vector of keys, followed by this many :ref:`CIS-4-PublicKeyEd25519` keys::